stfalcon-studio/StfalconContentPicker/README.md

  ## Protocols and what they do

-  AskGalleryPermision - this protocol needed for checking permisions, but this not requared and you can implemented your own logic.
+  AskGalleryPermission - this protocol is needed for checking permissions, but  it is not required and you can implement your own logic.
-  Alertable - this protocol need for show popup's when user doesn't have permisions.
+  Alertable - this protocol is needed for showing pop-ups when a user doesn't have permissions.
- MediaPickerProtocol - this protocol needed for show widget with asset's in different cases such as:
+ MediaPickerProtocol - this protocol is needed for showing a widget with assets in different cases such as:
-  1. Show widget in parent view.
+  1. Showing a widget in the parent view.
-  2. Show widget in input view in UITextView, UITextField.
+  2. Showing a widget in the input view in UITextView, UITextField.

 ## UI

-CollectionAssetView - needed for display assets that already fetched.
-You can inheritate in customize it how you wish.
+CollectionAssetView - is needed for display of assets that have already been fetched.
+You can inherit control and customize it how you wish.
-MediaItemCollectionViewCell - cell for displaying asset.
-You can inheritate in customize it how you wish.
+MediaItemCollectionViewCell - a cell for displaying an asset.
+You can inherit control  and customize it how you wish.
-MediaPickerViewController - controller that include CollectionAssetView in displayed all fetched assets.
-Also you can add some custom ui in this controller or create custom transition when you show it.
+MediaPickerViewController - a controller that includes CollectionAssetView and displays all fetched assets.
+Also you can add some custom UI in this controller or create custom transition when you show it.

 ## Entities

-MediaPickerOptions - all needed options for fetch assets, and configure CollectionAssetView.
+MediaPickerOptions - all needed options for fetching assets and configuration of CollectionAssetView.
-MediaAsset - needed for represent asset from librarry.
-You can inheritate it or conform your custom class to MediaAssetProtocol.
+MediaAsset - needed for representing an asset from the librarry.
+You can inherit class or conform your custom class to MediaAssetProtocol.

 ## About example

-In example app you can see how I use it.
+In the example app you can see how I use it.

 ![ ](https://media.giphy.com/media/26sFMghaoDbAlr6jwN/giphy.gif)